Director, Arizona Cancer Center Early Phase Clinical Trials Program

 Co-Program Leader, Therapeutic Development Program

-Dr. Mahadevan is a Professor of Medicine and a recognized expert and highly experienced Physician-Scientist in Hematology and Oncology, and currently the Director of Phase I clinical trials and Co-Director of Experimental Therapeutics at the University of Arizona – Arizona Cancer Center.
+Dr. Mahadevan is a Professor of Medicine and a recognized expert and highly experienced Physician-Scientist in Hematology and Oncology, and currently the Director of the Early Phase Clinical Trials Program and Co-Director of Experimental Therapeutics at the University of Arizona – Arizona Cancer Center.
 He received his medical degree from the University of London, England, UK.
 He is certified by the American Board of Internal Medicine, subspecialty of Medical Oncology.

-As Director of the Phase I Program, he conducts first-in-human clinical trials with new drugs for patients with all solid tumor types as well patients with MDS, CLL and NHL.
+As Director of the Early Phase Clinical Trials Program, he conducts first-in-human clinical trials with new drugs for patients with all solid tumor types as well patients with MDS, CLL and NHL.
 His research interest focuses on discovering novel therapeutic targets through a rigorous validation process and then design drugs to these targets using a structure-based drug discovery algorithm.

 Dr. Mahadevan’s expertise in the above tumor types is that he conducts both Phase I and II first-in-human therapeutic trials in patients who have failed front line therapies.
 The Phase I Drug Development Program includes Dr. Mahadevan as team director, a nurse practitioner, a program manager, two senior research nurses, two clinical research coordinators and a pharmakokinetics lab specialist.